 We don’t have long supply lists at the beginning of the school year, so lunch boxes and lunch packing paraphernalia is where I get my back-to-school urges satiated these days.
-I’ll pick up a couple of sauce containers here and there, try a new snack-size container in hopes of finding a leakproof gem, but it is the stuff below that has held strong in our lunch-packing drawer for years now.
-We’ve had some of these containers since the first grade and they work just as well for adult lunches as kid-sized portions.
+I’ll pick up a couple of sauce containers here and there or try a snack-size container in hopes of finding a new dependable gem, but it is the stuff below that has held strong in our lunch-packing drawer for years now.
+We’ve had some of these containers since the first grade and they work well for kid-sized and adult lunches.

 Sistema Lunch Cube

-The cubes are great for both kid and adult sandwich lunches.
-No mushy sandwiches or soggy bread!
+These are our go-tos for sandwich lunches.
+No soggy bread!
 It is not 100% leakproof so I usually pack a drier lunch with these (i.e. no watermelon).
 Also, the divided half of the container is great if you have kids that don’t like stuff to touch too much.
-These don’t get used as heavily (maybe once a week) but they have lasted for years; going on year number five!
+These don’t get used as heavily (maybe once a week) but they have lasted for years; going on year number six!
 Dishwasher safe.

 Built NY Gourmet Getaway

 This is what she carries her lunch in every day.
 The fact that I can throw it into the washing machine without having to worry about shrinkage is its number one selling point.
-Sometimes it goes in the washer as often as 3-4 times a week.
+Sometimes it goes in the washer as often as 2-3 times a week.
 Super roomy.
 It fits her tiffin, an insulted thermos, and the occasional juice box.
+Machine washable!

 The following aren’t in daily rotation but get used at least once a week: